 I think of us more as colleagues than competition.
 I’m glad whenever I see someone young and talented thriving.
 We’re all going through the same struggles.
 When it comes to particular projects, sometimes other people might just be a better fit, or in the right place at the right time.
-Worst case, I realise that I have to step my game up.
+Worst case, I realize that I have to step my game up.

 Film or digital?
 Do you have to spend huge amounts on equipment to make it?

 I work digitally, it is cheaper and fits my current workflow.
-I harbour deep love for film though.
+I harbor deep love for film though.
 A good camera can help improve image quality up to a certain point, but your vision always matters most.
 Under the right circumstances, images made with a point and shoot can be so much more powerful than work made with a Hasselblad.
 My tip is upgrade when your tools limit you in a way that can not be dealt with creatively!
 I feel like the person best equipped is the one that doesn’t have to think about their equipment at all.

 What’s the biggest challenge you face as a photographer?